sarahciston/codingcare/_drafts/interviews.md

 196
 00:31:33.740 --> 00:31:52.410
-Garrett Flynn: I wanted to help other people with sort of things that I was familiar with, and give sort of this critical feedback to them in the early stages, so that they would be able to kind of adapt accordingly.
-That that's been kind of a through line for me is, I mean at first, in code collective.
+Garrett Flynn: **I wanted to help other people with sort of things that I was familiar with, and give sort of this critical feedback to them in the early stages, so that they would be able to kind of adapt accordingly.** That that's been kind of a through line for me is, I mean at first, in code collective.
 It was the people in John's

 197
 00:31:52.550 --> 00:32:22.329
 Garrett Flynn: class where they would come in and be like, I'd have no idea what processing is.
 I'm like, here you go.
 And then.
 That's that's come all the way to like mentoring these students and saying, You know what?
 You probably shouldn't take this approach because it's too costly, or it like just doesn't make development sense.
-You should go this way and kind of like putting people on rails in some cases to kind of handle that the use case they want, and then the other side is, in addition to wanting to help people wanting to like
+You should go this way and kind of like putting people on rails in some cases to kind of handle that the use case they want, and then the other side is, in addition to wanting to help people wanting to like go people cause II would say that I tend not to hold off showing or sharing until like the very end.

-198
-00:32:22.710 --> 00:32:31.890
-Garrett Flynn: go people cause II would say that I tend not to hold off showing or sharing until like the very end.

 199
 00:32:31.940 --> 00:32:42.759